 Two texts will be used to show that both marriage and singleness are gifts from God.
 The latter is a unique spiritual gift, the former is a universal blessing.
 The first text will be in Matthew 19:3-12, which actually comes from a question about divorce.
 The second is 1 Corinthians 7.

 Matthew 19 shows Jesus making two radical statements.
-The first statement about the exclusivity and holiness of marriage is radical because that culture had accommodated an improper view that made divorce commonplace through the misuses of scripture.
+The first statement about the exclusivity and holiness of marriage was radical because some in that culture had accepted an improper view that made divorce commonplace due to a misuses of scripture.

 Let’s address the marriage portion: